microsoft/genaiscript/THIRD_PARTY_LICENSES.md

  - @balena/dockerignore@1.0.2

-This package contains the following license and notice below:
+This package contains the following license:

 * Copyright 2020 Balena Ltd. under the Apache 2.0 License included in this file.
 * Copyright 2018 Zeit Inc. under the MIT License included in this file.